Fishing for channel catfish is quite popular in several states. It’s actually the official fish for Kansas, Tennessee, Iowa, Missouri and Nebraska.

 Of course, channel cats can be caught with other baits, such as maggots, worms, nightcrawlers, leeches, eels, crickets etc.

 Tackle for Channel Catfish

 Line.
-If you don’t target prize size catfish, the best line to go with is monofilament between 20-30lb. pound test.
+If you don’t target prize-size catfish, the best line to go with is monofilament between 20-30lb. pound test.
 In case you choose a spot with snaggy bottom and plenty of submerged logs, braided line may be more indicated.
 Evidently, heavier catfish require heavier line, 60 or even 80 mono.
-In this case though, make sure you choose a heavier reel, with a bigger spool, and of course, a medium-heavy rod, with decent backbone.
+In this case though, make sure you choose a heavier reel, with a bigger spool, and of course, a medium-heavy rod, with a decent backbone.

 Rigs.
 The Carolina Rig, the 3-Way Swivel Rig, the Bait-Walker Rig or the Santee Rig, are some of the most used rigs for channel catfish.
 Use 40-50lb. test mono for your terminal tackle.

 Hooks.
 For smaller cats, No 2 or No. 1 hooks are the most appropriate choice.
 If going for bigger catfish, requiring bigger baits such as bluegills, you might have 5/0 – 6/0 hooks.
-Anyway, depending on the baits you’re going to use, it’s a good idea to have various types of hooks in your tacklebox, including, O’Shaugnessy, Round Bend, Kahle and Circle hooks.
+Anyway, depending on the baits you’re going to use, it’s a good idea to have various types of hooks in your tacklebox, including, O’Shaugnessy, Round Bend, Kahle, and Circle hooks.